ROPAA Committee pays visit to US for continuous consultations

 The Committee’s work is in fulfilment of the ROPAA (ACT 699), which gives Ghanaians in the Diaspora the right to vote.

-The Committee was established by the Electoral Commission (EC) to roll out comprehensive consultations with stakeholders to operationalize the Act.
+The ROPAA Committee was established by the Electoral Commission (EC) of Ghana to roll out comprehensive consultations with stakeholders to operationalize the Act.

-A statement issued by the EC and copied to the Ghana News Agency on Thursday said it was expected that feedback obtained from the consultations would be factored into the operationalization of the Act.
+A statement issued by the EC and copied to the Ghana News Agency said it is expected that feedback obtained from the consultations during the tour would be factored into the operationalization of the Act.

 The delegation is made up of senior officials of the EC, representatives of political parties and Civil Society Organisations.

-The Committee had earlier, this year, organised regional visits as well as a trip to Senegal for further consultations with Ghanaians to learn best practices and make recommendations on how ROPAA could be successfully implemented.
+The statement said the Committee had earlier this year organized regional visits as well as a trip to Senegal for further consultations with Ghanaians to learn best practices and make recommendations on how ROPAA can be successfully implemented.

 GNA